Michael Isaac Stein

 Five-part series on New Orleans surveillance

-In 2021, years of reporting on police surveillance coalesced in a five-part series called Neighborhoods Watched: The Rise of Urban Mass Surveillance.
-I wrote roughly 20,000 words on how the New Orleans' surveillance network works, as well as its lack of oversight or legal boundaries.
-I collaborated with graphic designers and surveillance researchers to formulate the project and present the work in an interactive web series.
+In 2021, I brought together years of reporting on police surveillance to create a five-part series called Neighborhoods Watched: The Rise of Urban Mass Surveillance.
+I wrote roughly 20,000 words on how the New Orleans' surveillance network works, its cost, effectiveness, lack of oversight and potential for harm.
+I collaborated with a graphic designers and surveillance researcher to formulate the project and present the work in an interactive web series.
+We were awarded a grant from The Fund for Investigative Journalism.

-I had previously done extensive reporting on New Orleans' surveillance apparatus since it was launched in 2017.
+I had previously done extensive reporting on New Orleans' surveillance apparatus.
 For example, I was the first to report on the powerful analytic software behind the city's web of cameras.
-I exposed how the city was using facial recognition despite years of denial.
-And I reported on how the city has begun to use the cameras to justify firing employees and dispute workers compensation claims.
+I exposed how the police were using facial recognition despite years of denial.
+And I reported on how the city began using the cameras to justify firing employees and dispute workers compensation claims.

 -

-Mayor's deceptive campaign to cut public library budget
+Mayor's deceptive campaign to cut public library funding

 -